NaSummer/ssr-auto-redir.sh/README.md

 ## Config
 ### local configuration
-Create a `local.json` in the root directory:
+Create a `local.json` in the project root directory:
 ```json
 {
   "local_port": 4411,